 By the late 1980’s, CEA commenced with international business.
 In doing, we found that many of the international media, communications, and entertainment opportunities involved either very large companies, many of which were state-controlled, or smaller entrepreneurial companies in need of a global perspective on content, technology, and business relationships.

 For a small US company, it was initially extraordinarily difficult to win international mandates on a fee-for-services basis.
 Overcoming this obstacle required a merchant banking approach to establishing a beachhead in the international community of investment banking and corporate finance.
 This involved acting as advisor, sponsor and/or investor; and one good way to do this was to establish a co-managed private equity fund with Baring Brothers in Europe.
 In 1993, CEA established its first private equity fund in Europe combining Baring’s prestigious merchant banking reputation with CEA’s industry knowledge and global perspective.

-CEA and its affiliates also manage, co-manage or participate in a worldwide family of private equity funds with committed capital of approximately $1.15 billion for private equity investments in the industries CEA serves.
+CEA and its affiliates also managed, co-managed or participated in a worldwide family of private equity funds with committed capital of approximately $1.15 billion for private equity investments in the industries CEA serves.

-Of the original CEA funds, most have been harvested; only a few residual equity positions remain in the form of legacy funds or general partnerships.
+Of the original CEA funds, all have been harvested.
 Some of today’s legacy funds began as follow-on funds and evolved into families of funds in which CEA had a general partnership (“GP”) participation.

 On one hand, Seaport went on to raise additional follow-on funds, in some of which, we still have a small GP interest.
 On the other hand, London-based GMT Communications Partners evolved into a family of funds.
 These ten CEA GP-affiliated funds in which CEA’s co-GP’s included partners from North America, Latin America, Europe, Asia and Australia.